-Thanks to the Poodle gene, the Cockapoo is a highly intelligent and very trainable dog.
-Because they love people so much, they’re eager to please – even if it means doing your bidding.
+Thanks to the Poodle’s gene, the Cockapoo is a highly intelligent and very trainable dog.
+They love people so much, both family and strangers, that they’ve become eager to please – even if it means doing your bidding.

 The size of these designer dogs can vary greatly.
 It really depends on which standard size of Poodle was used in the breeding.
 Cocker Spaniels can be crossed with toy, miniature or standard Poodles.

-If you’re looking for a happy and bright dog, the Cockapoo is perfect.
-In fact, the winner of Britain’s 2011 Happiest Dog award was a Cockapoo.
+So if you’re looking for a happy and bright dog that’s guaranteed to get along with your family, the Cockapoo may be the perfect Poodle mix.
+In fact, the winner of Britain’s 2011 Happiest Dog award was a Cockapoo!

-Labradoodles became great guide dogs, but more importantly, amazing family dogs as well.
+Labradoodles became great guide dogs, but more importantly, amazing companion dogs for families everywhere.
 They’re affectionate, intelligent and have consistent temperaments.
 It’s no wonder why everyone loves the Labradoodle!

 The Yorkipoo is perhaps be the epitome of “designer dog.”
 Having parents that are both extremely popular toy breeds, the Yorkipoo is always the first dog that comes to mind.